kolkhis/tech-notes/linux/ansible/conditionals_in_ansible.md

     when: ansible_facts['os_family'] == 'Debian'
 ```

+When you start running Ansible at scale (like 300 machines), you'll want to limit
+what Ansible gathers.
+You can run into memory problems.

 ### Using Multiple Conditions
 You can use multiple conditions in `when` statements using `and`/`or`.
 ```yaml